Effective Dreamcast Go

 val, ok := m[key] // Safe map access

-select { default: } // Yield in loops
+select { default: } // Yield when no case is ready

 AVOID (during gameplay)